sullivlo/Blackjack/README.md

 ## Blackjack

-     ### user clicks connect to server
-          ToDo: Button Connect
-     Games that are avaible shown on textfeild
-          ToDo: Connect to new peer
-     The house becomes the player waiting for a connections A player connects to another player

-     ToDo: change key word search button to a 'ready to play' button game will start when all conneced users are 'ready to play'

-     user clicks 'Hold' button
-          ToDo: End of user turn when user has gone over 21, got 21 or clicks 'hold"

-     ToDo: Host.class will be a player
-           CentralServer will be the dealer
-           GUI will handle connect to CentralServer, ready to play, hit, and hold
 ### Per to per blackjack game.
 A user can connect with friends to play blackjack over at tcp connection.